GDWired/GDSimpleBLE/README.md

 Exports from Godot work for all platform except for iOS (WIP), SimpleBLE is not yet available for Android.
 The demo executables are in the `exports` folder.

-The Godot4 version is on pause in order to concentrate on the Godot3.5 version.
+The Godot4 related work are in the branch godot4 (WIP).

 To compile it:
  - Run `git clone --recurse-submodules https://github.com/jferdelyi/GDSimpleBLE.git`